kailash-manasarovar/statement/docs/timeline/2023/january.md

 - I was ignored.
 - Nothing is done about it.
 - I know it is just the tip of the iceberg, and I know Lorraine found something out so horrible that it broke her to know about it, and to know nobody cared either.
+- Was it that men in Denia were making women pregnant - with the help of online manipulation - so that they could earn thousands on the baby and pedo porn?